 The Half-Million Dollar Sanction

-Of the $550,000 in liability imposed by the agency, over $320,000 relates to a single paperwork violation.
-The farm had hired a consultant to help them fill out the H-2A paperwork, and, when filling out the government’s application form, the consultant had failed to disclose that the farm would offer a meal plan to the employees, under which employees could pay $75 per week for breakfast, lunch and dinner (a cost of approximately $3.50 per meal).
+Of the $550,000 in liability imposed by the agency, over $320,000 relates to a single alleged violation.
+The farm had hired a consultant to help them fill out the H-2A paperwork, and, when filling out the job order for the upcoming season, the consultant had failed to disclose that the farm would offer a meal plan to the employees, under which employees could pay $75 per week for breakfast, lunch and dinner (a cost of approximately $3.50 per meal).
 To be clear, there is nothing illegal about offering farm workers a meal plan, and nobody has said that the cost of the meal plan was in any way unreasonable; the farm today continues to offer the meal plan without the Department raising any concerns.
-The violation was based on a problem with their paperwork: the fact that the Marinos—in their first year in the H-2A program—failed to disclose the meal plan on the application.
+The Marinos deny that there was anything unlawful about their meal plan, and, in any event, $320,000 is an excessive sanction for an alleged violation that did not actually harm any worker.

 The remainder of the award relates to a handful of other concerns raised by the Department.
 The agency imposed over $70,000 in liability because the workers’ supervisor made a profit by selling them bottled drinks; the agency would have had no problem if an independent third party had come to the farm to sell beverages, but the agency decided it was unlawful for a supervisor to profit from the sales.
 Just over $10,000 of the award related to actual working conditions—including over $7,000 imposed because the workers drove farm vehicles without domestic driver’s licenses.
 And then the remainder of the award consisted of approximately $140,000 relating to the early departure of 19 workers, who the Department alleged were fired, but who the Marino brothers say actually quit.